10 Best Herbal Juices For Pertussis

 Salvia officinalis, commonly known as sage, has been traditionally used in herbal medicine for its potential therapeutic properties.

-While there is limited scientific evidence directly linking sage to the treatment of pertussis, some studies suggest that its antimicrobial compounds may help reduce bacterial growth.
-Herbal juices made from sage leaves are often consumed to support respiratory health and may provide symptomatic relief in mild cases of coughing.
-However, it is important to note that sage should not replace conventional medical treatments for pertussis, especially in severe cases.
+While there is limited scientific evidence directly supporting the use of sage herbal juices for pertussis, some studies suggest that its antimicrobial and anti-inflammatory compounds may help alleviate respiratory symptoms.
+Sage juice is believed to have a soothing effect on the throat and may reduce coughing, which is a primary symptom of pertussis.
+However, it is important to note that sage should not replace conventional medical treatments for pertussis, and consultation with a healthcare professional is essential.